Defi-Project-list/daemons/storage/README.md

 To do so, open a console and type

 - `mongosh` to open the mongo shell
-- `use balrog` to select the balrog db
+- `use daemons` to select the daemons db
 - `db.tokens.insertMany(<paste-here-tokens-list-collection>)` to add the tokens.
 Copy the data from `./.initial-data/tokens-list.ts`.